ragnard/boot-uberjar-mystery/README.md

 # boot uberjar mystery

-This project demonstrates a potential issue with boot uberjar/aot.
+This project demonstrates a weird issue I discovered when trying to create an uberjar with boot.

 The program consists of three namespaces: